AICoE/elyra-aidevsecops-tutorial/README.md

 ## Manage dependencies for your new notebook

-(WIP) Use Jupyterlab requirements.
+(WIP) Use Jupyterlab extension for dependency management enhanced by AI.
 For each notebook you can follow similar pattern, in this way you can guarantee all notebooks are in sync with their dependencies and you are using the correct kernel.

 ## Start working on your notebooks